 Reach out to a treatment provider for free today.

 - OR -

 There are many options when choosing therapies for a substance use disorder, such as animal-assisted therapy, meditation therapy, and holistic therapies such as massage, spiritual, and art therapy.
 When selecting a treatment center, it’s important to note the types of therapy that they have available.
 Once you arrive at a rehabilitation facility, professionals will work with you to create a treatment plan which may include music therapy.
 You do not need to already know how to play an instrument or have a particular passion for music; anyone can benefit from exploring this type of therapy as a form of self-expression.
-Connect with a treatment provider to get answers to your questions, risk-free.
+Contact a treatment provider to find rehab options that offer music therapy.